ryuapp/deno-lint-plugin-tailwindcss/README.md

 ## Roadmap

 - [x] Basic Tailwind CSS class sorting (thanks to Biome)
+- [ ] Sorting based on `prettier-plugin-tailwindcss`
   - [ ] Preserving whitespace
   - [ ] Preserving duplicate classes
   - [ ] Sorting non-standard attributes
   - [ ] Sorting classes in function calls
   - [ ] Sorting classes in template literals
-- [ ] Sorting based on `prettier-plugin-tailwindcss`

-There are no plans to support TailwindCSS v3.
+There are no plans to support TailwindCSS v3 and `tailwind.config.js`.

 ## License